kennethrdzg/proyectosAcademiaJava/week-3/design-patterns/builder/README.md

 ```

 ### Builder - CharacterBuilder
-`CharacterBuilder` is the interface that dtermines the step required for character creation.
+`CharacterBuilder` is the interface that determines the step required for character creation.
 This interface provides the method definition for the concrete builders to use.
 ```
 public interface CharacterBuilder {
     void buildRace();